Knowzzz/monkeyToken/README.md

 - admin.sol : contract that allows the owner to define admins who can access the functions they want.

-- cryptoking : one of my solidity contract ideas
+- cryptoking.sol : one of my solidity contract ideas

+- escrow.sol : it's a basic escrow contract where one address can deposit money, and another can collect it and send the package